TW-Robotics/SAMY/README.md

 # SAMY
 We are figuring out the last details about Licensing.
-The project will be made public soon!
+The submodules will be made public soon!

 # Content
 ### SAMYCore